25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Algorithms/Algorithms.md

 ## Call Stack

-A call stack is a [_stack data structure_](../Data-Structures/Stack.md) that stores information about the active subroutines of a computer program.
+A call stack is a [_stack data structure_](../Data-Structures/Stack.md) that stores information about the active subroutines of a computer program

 - The order in which elements come off a stack gives rise to its alternative name, **LIFO** (last in, first out).